collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### My First Pull Request

-I struggled through, but I was extremely motivated and submitted my first pull request.
+I struggled through (I didn't know what the process was supposed to look like), but I was extremely motivated and submitted my first pull request.

 </td></tr>